fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_partial_search.md

 Research
 ---------

-Write a command script for that will attempt to solve a 2x2x2 section of a cube configuration.
+Write a command script for that will attempt to solve some 2x2x2 section of a cube configuration.
 The plan can follow any of several plans.
 Here are some example plans: